 Root Canals

-A root canal is used as a last resort treatment to salvage a natural tooth when its innermost layer has been affected by inflammation, infection, or damage.
+Root canal therapy is an integral part of endodontic treatment that helps preserve your natural teeth.
+A root canal treatment is used as a last resort procedure aimed to save a natural tooth when its innermost layer suffers from inflammation, infection, or damage.
 Within your tooth, there is a substance known as “pulp.”
 This soft tissue connects the outer layer of your tooth (or enamel) all the way to the root.
 Because your adult teeth do not need the tooth pulp to sustain oral health, there are times when the best option is to remove infected pulp entirely in order to salvage the tooth.
-When having a root canal procedure, here are a few steps you can expect to take:- First, we will take X-rays of your tooth.
+When having a root canal procedure, here are a few steps you can expect to take:- First, we will take X-rays of your tooth to help determine the need for root canal treatment.
 This will allow us to see the extent of the damage and determine if an abscess has occurred.

 - We will use a local anesthetic to numb the area of the root canal treatment.
 Because of this, you won’t experience any pain during the procedure!